mehulagg/gitlab_test/doc/development/multi_version_compatibility.md

 ### Downtime on release features between canary and production deployment

-To address the issue, we added a new column to an existing table with a `NOT NULL` constraint without specifying a default value.
-In other words, this requires the application to set a value to the column.

-The older version of the application didn't set the `NOT NULL` constraint since the entity/concept didn't exist before.
+We added a new column to an existing table with a `NOT NULL` constraint without specifying a default value, that requires the application to set a value to the column always.
+This seemed a reasonable implementation, however, the old application didn't set the value since the column didn't exist before.

 The problem starts right after the canary deployment is complete.
 At that moment, the database migration (to add the column) has successfully run and canary instance starts using